-Hounslow CCG has recently commissioned this and we need explore the best model for their deployment.
+Hounslow CCG has recently commissioned this and therefore we need explore the best model for their deployment.
 This could allow for longer GP appointments.
 Multidisciplinary team meetings have proved difficult to organise.
 We are exploring using more e-consultations, phone, skype meetings.

 Interprofessional education and training

 There is some training which is profession specific, but much of clinical training could be done together with a clinicians with different professional back grounds.
 Interprofessional education and training could help people to meet each other and better understand both the roles and the people doing them.

-There needs to be clear, simple and regular communication from the Community Education Provider Network, CEPN to practices.
-This should emphasise the benefits of getting engaged and the support that could be provided.
-Update the current training needs analysis and ensure that we engagement from salaried and Locum GPs and practice nurses.
-These need to be scoped and centralised administrative support.
+Above all, there needs to be clear, simple and regular communication from the Community Education Provider Network, CEPN, to practices.
+Ideally, this should emphasise the benefits of getting engaged and the support that could be provided.
+Furthermore the current training needs analysis should be updated and we need to ensure that we have engagement from salaried and Locum GPs and practice nurses.
+Also there needs to be centralised administrative support.

 This article was written in March 2017

 Inter-professional education and training

 How to do an NHS patient survey

 Hiyos Student Ambassadors